netmagis/netmagis/client/netmagisrc.md

     in order to get such a key or extend its lifetime.

-## SECTION [mkclient]
+## SECTION [mkzones]

-This section is used to configure clients (programs `mk*`) which generate files for various Internet services (DNS, DHCP, etc.).
+This section is used to configure `mkzones` client which generate files for the ISC BIND daemon.

-diff
+lockfile
-  : command to use to show differences between an old file (represented
+  : file used as a lock to protect from running multiple instances
-    as `%s`) and a new content given on standard input.
+    of `mkzones`

-    Example: `diff --unified=0 %s -`
+    Example: `/var/run/mkzones.lock`

 zonedir
   : directory where DNS zone files are read by the DNS server.